tuub/kitodo-mediaserver/doc/Actions.md

 # Provided actions

+Actions in Kitodo.Mediaserver can be anything that can be performed on works or work files: conversions, creation of derivatives, manipulations of the mets file, setting of access rights etc. Actions may be executed by import, from the admin ui or using the cli tool.
+For examples of action configurations, see the [configuration file documentation](Configuration-file.md)

 If you want to know how to create your own action, have a look at [Developer-Guide](Developer-Guide.md#Actions).

 This guide tells you about provided actions - or better: their action beans - which could be easily used in your [configuration file](Configuration-file.md).